Who are we?

 1. Make time for Hobbies:

 Making time for your hobbies is another perfect way to relax.
 Whether you love hiking, writing, knitting, or drawing, take time to do something you find fun and interesting.
-AEP will require you to spend a lot of time focusing on what others need and want.
+Open Enrollment will require you to spend a lot of time focusing on what others need and want.
 It’s only natural that you take some time to focus on yourself once you’re off the clock.

 1. Be mindful: